-ATTACHMENT A-2: San Francisco COVID-19 Health Screening Form for Non-Personnel ptember 30November 2, 2020)
+ATTACHMENT A-2: San Francisco COVID-19 Health Screening Form

+(September 30, 2020)

-This handout is for use by anyone who is screening non-personnel individuals (such as clients, visitors, etc.) prior to entry into and other non-personnel before letting them enter a location or business.
+This handout is for use by anyone who is screening non-personnel individuals (such as clients, visitors, etc.) prior to entry into a location or business.
 SFDPH discourages anyone from denying core essential services (such as food, medicine, shelter, or social services) to those who may answer "yes" to any of the questions below and encourages people to find alternative means to meet clients' needs that would not require them to enter the location.
 Health Officer Directives may provide additional requirements regarding screening in a specific context.
-This form, a screening form for personnel, and additional guidance on screening are available at www.sfcdcp.org/screen